Most departments in the College of Liberal Arts have scholarships available for their majors. The following links provide more information.

 Mr. Larry and Emily Furlong met at UM in the late 1960s, and their two daughters also attended UM.
 All earned their degrees from the College of Liberal Arts – political science, sociology, art, theatre, journalism, history, and anthropology.
 Now residing in Florida, Mr. Furlong is Vice President of Sales with Old Republic National Title Insurance Company, and Mrs. Furlong is Senior Program Manager for the Rollins College Philanthropy and Nonprofit Leadership Center.
 They want to give back to the university that helped their daughters attend school through scholarship support.
 “Their scholarships were a real boon to us financially, so this endowment was our way of giving back to the university for its generosity to our children,” Larry said.
 “We chose the College because all four of us were liberal arts majors.
 We decided to award the scholarship to applicants from the states where we were originally from or where we had lived the longest.”

-The John Kenneth and Betty Overstreet Gresham Scholarship provides $1,500 to a full-time entering freshman in the College of Liberal Arts for up to 10 semesters.
+The John Kenneth and Betty Overstreet Gresham Scholarship provides scholarship to a full-time entering freshman in the College of Liberal Arts for up to 10 semesters.
 Recipients must demonstrate academic achievement, leadership, and financial need.
-Interested students should complete the FAFSA.
-There is no application process.
+Interested students should complete the FAFSA and the Special Programs and Scholarship application for UM.
+The deadline for application is February 15.

 John “Buddy” Overstreet (1930-2009) served in the Korean War as 1st Lieutenant in the 224th Regiment of the 30th Infantry Division before attending UM.
 He and his wife were residents of Greenville, MS, for 42 years before retiring to Oxford.
 He served four terms in the MS Senate, held many leadership positions in the state and in higher education, co-owned WJPR Radio Station in Greenville, and owned several nursing homes across the state.